Indian Ocean raid: British preparations

-The reinforcement of the British Eastern Fleet depended on transfers from Britain and the Mediterranean, a reflection of active warzones and the demands on the Royal Navy's (RN) resources.
-In late-December 1941, a reassessment of the threat posed by Japan envisioned transferring the majority of the RN's heavy units to the Eastern Fleet.
-Matters were made urgent by the crippling of the United States Pacific Fleet's battle line at Pearl Harbor, which exposed the weak forces in Malaya to attack.
-Heavy units were freed up by American reinforcements in the Atlantic.
-The construction programs of the late-1930s were also starting to yield new heavy units.
-The Mediterranean yielded far fewer reinforcements than expected due to serious losses in that theatre in 1941.
+The reinforcement of the Eastern Fleet depended on transfers from Britain and the Mediterranean.
+In late December 1941, a reassessment of the threat posed by Japan envisioned the Navy transferring the majority of the big ships to the Eastern Fleet.
+Matters were made urgent by the Attack on Pearl Harbor that sank much of the United States Pacific Fleet, that exposed the weak forces in Malaya to attack.
+Heavy units were freed by American reinforcements in the Atlantic.
+The pre-war rearmament was beginning to yield more big ships.
+The Mediterranean Fleet transferred far less reinforcements than expected due to its losses in 1941.

-The Eastern Fleet that Vice Admiral Sir James Somerville assumed command of in March 1942 was smaller than what had been envisioned in December 1941.
-Somerville divided the fleet into two groups, based on speed.
-The faster "Force A" included the aircraft carriers and Indomitable, the modernized battleship (as flagship), as well as the modern cruisers and destroyers.
-The slower "Force B" was formed around the old carrier and four unmodernized s.
-A few submarines were also available.
-The ships had never operated together before, and both ship and air crews were deficient in training.
+Somerville assumed command of an Eastern Fleet in March 1942 that was smaller than envisioned in December 1941.
+Somerville divided the fleet into a fast Force A comprising the aircraft carriers and Indomitable, the modernised battleship (as flagship) and the modern cruisers and destroyers.
+Force B was formed around the old carrier and four un-modernised s; a few submarines were also available.
+The ships had not operated together before and ship and air crews were deficient in training.